viniciusghizi/viniciusghizi/README.md

 # Hi guys 👋

 I'm Vinicius Ghizi, a Full-Stack Software Engineer with more 10 years of expertise in Java Development.
 Some companies then I worked: **Webcontinental** Marketplace, **Moovin E-Commerce** and **Renner Realize** with  the **CWI Software** employer.
-My work is focus in Private code and because this, alot of projects I can't show you.
+My work is focus in Private code, because this alot of code projects I can't show here.
 ___

 ### [Table of Contents](https://github.com/viniciusghizi#table-of-contents)